tst/domainbot/README.md

 Open the config.ini and edit it accordingly.
 These are the things you have to edit:

     [reddit]
-    username=username ; reddit username of your bot password=password ; reddit password of your bot subreddits=pics,politics ; subreddit in which the bot should work separated by comma
+    username=username
+    password=password

+    [behavior]
+    ; these domains won't trigger a modmail allowed_domains=i.imgur.com,imgur.com,youtube.com,youtu.be,*.deviantart.com
+    ; how many submissions should be crawled? submission_limit=20
+    ; how many submissions per domain in % are allowed? threshold_percentage=20
+    ; how many submissions should the users have at least? threshold_total=8

     [technical]
-    pathtodb=/home/tim/domainbot/db.db ; path to your bot's database, just use your bot's directory + db.db
+    ; path to your bot's db – normally just the directory in which you have the bot.py + db.db pathtodb=/home/tim/domainbot/db.db
+    ; debug = on / off
+    ; set debug = OFF to run the bot in production (i.e. sending messages) debug=on

 ## Usage